Trusts can help when tragedy strikes

-Trusts are not just for the wealthy or families with a special needs child who require the provision of a Henson trust.
-Contrary to general belief, trusts can be useful for a significant group of people.
+Trusts are not just for the wealthy or families with a special needs child who requires the provision of a Henson trust.
+Contrary to general belief, trust can be useful for a significant group of people.

 A testamentary trust (one which is included in a will) is especially valuable for tax reduction when a family has young children.
 The tax savings for survivors are indeed significant.
 Let’s look at an example.

 John Smith and his wife Jane have one child.
 When John dies, he leaves his life insurance proceeds of $200,000 in trust, with all other property going directly to his wife.
 He indicates that the beneficiaries are his child and his wife, and the trustee is his wife.
 She is free to spend the money in the trust in the interests of the child – fees for summer camp or purchasing a computer, anything that furthers the child’s advancement in life – and if desired she also can receive money from the trust.

 Now let’s say that the $200,000 insurance proceeds are invested and earn three percent interest for a sum of $6,000.
 If there was no trust, and surviving spouse, Jane Smith, was working and earning $38,000 per year, as well as receiving the insurance money herself, her marginal rate of tax in Ontario would go from 22 percent to 33 percent.

 She would then need to pay another $2,000 in taxes.
 With the trust, however, the earnings are declared in the hands of the child, therefore no tax is incurred and her taxation stays at the lower rate.

 Even if the sum received from the trust is greater than the personal exemption the additional amount would, in all likelihood, only be taxed at 22 percent.